-I took an overnight bus from Cusco to Puno, which lasted about 8 hours.
-It left at 10PM and arrived just after 6AM, at the Puno Bus Station.
-You store large pieces of luggage in the undercarriage of the bus, & keep your backpacks & purses (or any valuables) with you on the bus.
-The journey felt quite routine and safe.
+I took an overnight bus from Cusco to Puno.
+It left at 10PM & arrived just after 6AM, at the Puno Bus Station.
+Large pieces of luggage are stowed in the bus undercarriage, while backpacks, purses, & any valuables stay with you on the bus.
+The journey felt routine & safe.
 I made this particular trip solo with no issues, along with plenty of other tourists.
 The seats recline & I was able to sleep most of the journey, as did most passengers.
 Overall, the ride was quiet & uneventful.

 Where to Buy Lake Titicaca Tours

-I purchased my Lake Titicaca package from a tour operator in Cusco’s main square ~ Plaza de Armas.
-Several tour companies are situated right around the main square, near restaurants like Mama Africa & Papacho’s.
-Most companies sell similar packages at similar prices ~ so shop around if you want, but the prices probably won’t vary much.
+I purchased my Lake Titicaca tour package from an operator in Cusco’s main square ~ the Plaza de Armas.
+Several tour companies line the main square, near restaurants like Mama Africa & Papacho’s.
+Most sell similar packages at similar prices ~ so shop around if you want, but prices probably won’t vary much.
 They’ll provide you bus tickets & arrange for someone to pick you up at the Puno Bus Station.
-All of the same applies in Arequipa.
+All the same applies when traveling from Arequipa.

-You can also book your tour online through companies such as Titicaca Tour, All Ways Travel, and Titicaca For You.
-When deciding how to get to Lake Titicaca, you have no shortage of options.
-The main thing you’ll need to decide is whether to book a short tour (half-day), or whether you’d like to actually spend the night (or nights) on one of the floating islands, typically on the larger islands of Taquile or Amantani.
+You can also book your tour online through companies such as Titicaca Tour, All Ways Travel, & Titicaca For You.
+When deciding how to get to Lake Titicaca, there’s no shortage of options.
+The main thing you’ll need to decide is whether to book a short tour (half-day), or whether you’d like to actually spend the night on one of the floating islands, typically on the larger islands of Taquile or Amantani.

-GWTW Tip: If you have the time & money, I highly recommend that you spend the night on one of the islands, with an indigenous family.
+GWTW Tip: If you have the time & money, I highly recommend spending the night on one of the islands, with an indigenous family.
 You’ll be staying in their home, typically in your own room, & eating meals with them.
-The bathrooms and homes aren’t what you’re used to ~ but the experience & people you meet are so kind & welcoming.
-There is nowhere in the world quite like this place.
+The homes aren’t what you’re used to ~ but the experience & people you meet are so kind & welcoming.
+There’s nowhere in the world quite like this place.

 What To Bring?